slipstream/SlipStreamDocumentation/documentation/administrator_guide/cloud_connectors.md

 #### Load the connector in SlipStream

-Once the connector software is installed, you can configure SlipStream to load this connector by either setting the parameter in the configuration file (i.e. `/etc/slipstream/slipstream.conf`) or via the web interface.
+To allow users to take advantage of this connector, you must add one or more instances of this connector by either:

+ 1. Using the UI, go to the *System* -> *Configuration* and in the *SlipStream Basics* add a new connector class declaration.
+ 1. Drop a configuration file and restart the service.
+See [Configuration from File](/documentation/developer_guide/configuration_files.html) documentation for details.

 **Configuration file**

-> This method works only before the first launch of SlipStream.
-{: .warning}

 The list of connector instances SlipStream uses is defined by the `cloud.connector.class` configuration parameter: